arpitbbhayani/articles/blogs/function-overloading.md

 153.93804002589985
 ```

-When we invoke `area` with one argument it returns the area of a circle and when we pass two arguments it invokes the function that computes area of rectangle; and thus we have overloaded `area` function in Python and defined two implementations with different arguments.
-You can find entire working demo [here](https://repl.it/@arpitbbhayani/Python-Function-Overloading).
+When we invoke `area` with one argument it returns the area of a circle and when we pass two arguments it invokes the function that computes the area of a rectangle, and thus we have overloaded `area` function in Python and defined two implementations with different arguments.
+You can find the entire working demo [here](https://repl.it/@arpitbbhayani/Python-Function-Overloading).

 # Conclusion